-Recycling & Trash Cans
+Recycling and Trash Cans

 Don’t forget to turn off any lights or electronic equipment once you are done using them.